- Dr. Brian Abelson DC

 Relieving factors

-Examination of the shoulder must include comprehensive orthopaedic and neurological assessments.
-Diagnostic imaging is always indicated in traumatic cases, in cases that do not respond to manual therapy within a set period of time (3 to 6 weeks), and those in an aging population.
+A thorough examination of the shoulder must include comprehensive orthopedic and neurological assessments.
+Diagnostic imaging is essential in traumatic cases, in cases unresponsive to manual therapy within 3 to 6 weeks, and for the aging population.

 During the diagnosis of a shoulder injury:

-Always ensure that you are actually dealing with a musculoskeletal injury, and not dealing with a visceral disorder, or a serious or potentially life-threatening injury.
+Ensure you are dealing with a musculoskeletal injury and not a visceral disorder, or a serious or potentially life-threatening condition.

 Upper Limb Neuro Exam